Julien-Wiegandt/Julien-Wiegandt/README.md

 ### 👋 Hi there

 ```
-I am 22 years old, I am currently doing a double degree at Polytech Montpellier,
+I am 24 years old, I am an engineer in Computer Science and Management and Master in Software Engineering.
-France, and at the University of Sherbrooke in Canada.
+I am currently working in the start-up Waalaxy in Montpellier, France.

 I am passionate about computer science and the beautiful projects that go with them.
 I am also a sportsman and adventurer; indeed, I practice running, swimming and tennis.